pautrejo/hello-world/README.md

 # hello-world
 First repository.

-Learning github listening to relaxing music for dogs.
+Learning GitHub while listening to relaxing music for dogs because it is raining.